-You can object to the taxable value (site value) of land in your land tax assessment notice or the taxable value (capital improved value) of land in your vacant residential tax assessment within two months of receiving that notice.
+You can object to the taxable value (site value) of land in your land tax assessment or the taxable value (capital improved value) of land in your vacant residential tax assessment within two months of receiving your assessment notice.

 - The value is too high.